zkenes/kazpost-messenger-server/investigation.md

         ORDER BY
             CreateAt DESC
         LIMIT :Limit OFFSET :Offset
-    )
+    ) windowPost
     JOIN Posts post ON (
+        -- The posts in the window
-        post.Id = centreChannelPost.Id
+        post.Id = windowPost.Id
-     OR post.RootId = centreChannelPost.Id
+        -- The root post of any replies in the window OR post.Id = windowPost.RootId
+        -- The reply posts to all threads intersecting with the window.
-     OR (post.RootId != '' AND post.RootId = centreChannelPost.RootId)
+     OR (post.RootId != '' AND post.RootId = windowPost.RootId)
+        -- Fetch replies to the posts in the window.
+     OR post.RootId = windowPost.Id
     )
     WHERE
         post.DeleteAt = 0
+    ORDER BY
+        CreateAt DESC

-The computed `IsCentreChannel` gives enough context to rebuild the `Order` array in the `PostList`:
+The computed `InWindow` gives enough context to rebuild the `Order` array in the `PostList`:

     for _, p := range posts {
             list.AddPost(p)
-            if post.IsCentreChannel
+            if post.InWindow {
                 list.AddOrder(p.Id)
             }

-As it turns out, this is precisely the strategy used by `GetPostsSince`.

-		    SELECT DISTINCT post.Id
-		    FROM (
-			SELECT
-			    Id,
-			    RootId
-			FROM
-			    Posts
-			WHERE
-			    ChannelId = "8x5wk46tjpni3p5f8k1zaxi5tw"
-			AND DeleteAt = 0
-			ORDER BY
-			    CreateAt DESC
-			LIMIT 30 OFFSET 0
-		    ) centreChannelPost
-		    JOIN Posts post ON (
-			post.Id = centreChannelPost.Id
-                     OR post.RootId = centreChannelPost.Id
+    }

+Note that the above query deviates slightly from the original in explicitly querying for replies to posts in the window:

+        -- Fetch replies to the posts in the window.
-		     OR (post.RootId != '' AND post.RootId = centreChannelPost.RootId)
+     OR post.RootId = windowPost.Id
-		    )
-		    WHERE
-			post.DeleteAt = 0

-		     OR

-    (SELECT
-        Id
-    FROM
-        Posts
-    WHERE
-        ChannelId = "8x5wk46tjpni3p5f8k1zaxi5tw"
-    AND DeleteAt = 0
-    ORDER BY
-        CreateAt DESC
-    LIMIT 30 OFFSET 0)

-    UNION

-    (SELECT
-        Id
-    FROM
-        Posts q2
-    INNER JOIN (
-        SELECT DISTINCT
-            q3.RootId
-        FROM (
-            SELECT
-                RootId
-            FROM
-                Posts
-            WHERE
-                ChannelId = "8x5wk46tjpni3p5f8k1zaxi5tw"
-            AND DeleteAt = 0
-            ORDER BY
-                CreateAt DESC
-            LIMIT 30 OFFSET 0
-        ) q3
-        WHERE q3.RootId != ''
-    ) q1 ON (
-        q1.RootId = q2.Id
-     OR q1.RootId = q2.RootId
-    )
-    WHERE
-        ChannelId = "8x5wk46tjpni3p5f8k1zaxi5tw"
-    AND DeleteAt = 0
-    ORDER BY
-        CreateAt)
+In the webapp, such replies are normally already loaded or within the window themselves.
+And permalinks use a different query (`getPostsAround`).
+But a client of the REST API won't get the full thread included in the response like they would at other offsets.

+All that being aside, does merging the query actually improve performance given that this no longer parallelizes the original two calls to `getRootPosts` and `getParentsPosts`?

+TODO: Load test...